cseanburns/journal-issues/manuscript.md

 Journal-based metrics,
-such as the *Journal Impact Factor (JIF)*, are based on the scarcity value.
+such as the *Journal Impact Factor (JIF)*, are based on this scarcity value.
 This means that bundling by issue has influenced the evaluation of scholarship.
-The JIF is a (contested) measure of a journal's impact, but it is a measure that only makes sense when a journal publishes a fairly constant set of articles per year.
+The JIF is a problematic measure of a journal's impact [@V5B8YE59#lariviere18], but it is a measure that only makes sense when a journal publishes a fairly constant set of articles per year.